opengauss-mirror/docs/content/en/docs/Developerguide/drop-extension.md

 -   **RESTRICT**

     If any object depends on an extension, the extension cannot be deleted \(unless all its member objects and other extension objects are deleted at a time using the  **DROP**  command\).
-This is the default processing.
+This is a default processing.

 ## Examples<a name="section14411351193419"></a>